 Keep the guest list small

 Yeah, it can be hard not to invite all your contacts when you’re getting pumped about Friendmas.
 But let’s face it, there’s some people you’d much rather be there than others.
-Try to limit the guest list to your closest friends – say, 10 to 15 people.
+Try to limit the guest list to your closest friends – say, up to 5 or 10 people.
 It’s enough to be a party, but not so many that you can’t talk to everyone.